 Although Bryce “retired” from NC State in January 2014, he is quite busy in the next chapter of his career.
 He still teaches horticulture part-time at NC State University and also teaches numerous evening classes (in person and now online) at the JC Raulston Arboretum.
 He is a popular speaker for garden symposia, workshops, and conferences, and also works with NC Cooperative Extension, doing agent training on how to produce effective educational videos.
 He is also the host of a gardening podcast offered through a local garden center in Raleigh NC entitled Logan Garden Shop Podcast Featuring Bryce Lane.

 Bryce has gardened on the same property for 37 years!
-He and his wife Sue of 43 years have 2 happily married daughters and 6 fantastic grandchildren who all live nearby.
+He and his wife of 43 years, Sue, have two happily married daughters and six fantastic grandchildren who all live nearby.